SOFTS-Raw sugar heads higher on still tight supplies; coffee, cocoa also gain

 SUGAR

-* Dealers said the correction seen since last week's highs were set seems to have run its course, with lots of buying interest below 25 cents.
+* Dealers said the correction seen since last week's highs seems to have run its course, with lots of buying interest below 25 cents.

 * They expect the market to remain firm near term given tight supplies in India, Thailand, China and the European Union.
 Further out though, sugar prices should face some pressure.